 David Bergsland had a long career in graphic design and printing, font design, art & creative direction, and college-level teaching of these things.
 He began writing when he turned fifty.
 By the time he retired from that career, his entry into full-time writing, designing, and publishing was a natural transition.

 After becoming a Christian in 1974 out of a life of depravity and the occult, the love of his life (outside of the Lord and his wife, Patricia) became teaching scripture.
-These days he’s working harder than ever in all these pursuits—enjoying life with his wife of 43 years and becoming acquainted with Rochester, New York, and the Finger Lakes.
+These days he’s working harder than ever in all these pursuits—even enjoying life now that his wife of 43 years went home—and becoming acquainted with Rochester, New York, and the Finger Lakes.

 Connect with David online: